CyVerse-learning-materials/DOI_request_quickstart/docs/organize.md

 ------------------------------------------------------------------------

 ## 1.4.
-Name your top level folder according to the guidelines:
+Name your top level folder according to the guidelines

-The folder containing your dataset should be named using the $Creator_$subject_$date format.
+The folder containing your dataset should be named using the \$Creator_\$subject_\$date format.

-For more details on folder naming, see the [CyVerse Curated Data Folder-Naming Guidelines](naming).
+For more details on folder naming, see the [CyVerse Curated Data Folder-Naming Guidelines](https://cyverse-learning-materials.github.io/DOI_request_quickstart/naming).

 ------------------------------------------------------------------------

 ## 1.5.
-Create a ReadMe file:
+Create a ReadMe file

 Create a text file labeled "readMe" with the following information: